CLASSIFICATION NO. 126

 The Sheriff's Office patrols County roads and rivers, investigates crimes, conducts search and rescue operations, provides courthouse security, serves civil process, and operates the County jail.
 The Sheriff's jurisdiction includes the unincorporated areas of the county and within the cities which contract for law enforcement services.

-The Corrections Lieutenant differs from the higher level Captain who determines policies and objectives for the County Jail facility.
-It also differs from the Corrections Sergeant who leads the work of lower level jail staff.
+The Jail Lieutenant differs from the higher level Captain who determines policies and objectives for the County Jail facility.
+It also differs from the Jail Sergeant who leads the work of lower level jail staff.

 Duties may include but are not limited to the following: